 “…You are sure right about the importance of a good story in movies.
 Unfortunately, it’s not as easy as it sounds.
 It takes a lot of work (and rework, and rework and rework) to get it right.
 And even then quite often we’re not 100% pleased.
 As John Lasseter likes to say, our films don’t get finished, they just get released.” –Pete Docter

-While they’re no slackers when it comes to research, the bottom and right of the wheel show up frequently in writing about Pixar…as if iteration is the gravitating foundation and collaboration is the forward force to keep the wheel moving (in a left-to-right world).
+While they’re no slackers when it comes to research, the bottom and right of the wheel appear frequently in writing about Pixar…as if iteration is the gravitating foundation and collaboration is the forward force to keep the wheel moving (in a left-to-right world).
 As Peter Docter puts it to Grantland:

 And Anthony Lane details in the New Yorker: